miguelmota/solidity-idiosyncrasies/README.md

   }
   ```

-  or compare `byte` by `byte`.
-The helper library [solidity-stringutils](https://github.com/Arachnid/solidity-stringutils) has good examples.
+  or compare `byte` by `byte` which is more performant.
+Utility libraries such as [solidity-stringutils](https://github.com/Arachnid/solidity-stringutils) and [solidity-bytes-utils](https://github.com/GNSPS/solidity-bytes-utils) provide helper functions for string comparison and have good examples.

 - **Can't compare `address` to `0` to check if it's empty**; need to compare to `address(0)`.